 Algorithmic search result listings are determined and displayed in accordance with a set of formulas or algorithms developed by the particular Internet search engine.
 The algorithms determine the order of the listing of results in response to the consumer's Internet search.
 From time to time, search engines revise these algorithms.
 In some instances, these modifications have caused our website to be listed less prominently in algorithmic search results, which has resulted in decreased traffic to our website.
 We may also be listed less prominently as a result of new websites or changes to existing websites that result in these websites receiving higher algorithmic rankings with the search engine.
 For example, health insurance exchange websites have recently begun to appear prominently in algorithmic search results.
-Our website may become listed less prominently in algorithmic search results for other reasons, such as search engine technical difficulties, search engine technical changes and changes we make to our website.
-In addition, search engines have deemed the practices of some companies to be inconsistent with search engine guidelines and decided not to list their website in search result listings at all.
+Our website may become listed less prominently in algorithmic search engines have deemed the practices of some companies to be inconsistent with search engine guidelines and decided not to list their website in search result listings at all.
 If we are listed less prominently in, or removed altogether from, search result listings for any reason, the traffic to our websites would decline and we may not be able to replace this traffic, which in turn would harm our business, operating results and financial condition.
 If we decide to attempt to replace this traffic, we may be required to increase our marketing expenditures, which would also increase our cost of member acquisition and harm our business, operating results and financial condition.